-In the event of an issuance of our Class A Shares and our Class B Shares, subject to certain exceptions, each shareholder will have a preemptive right that is pro rata to the total number of Class A Shares or Class B Shares (as applicable) held by such shareholder.
+In the event of an issuance of our Class A Shares, subject to certain exceptions, each shareholder will have a preemptive right that is pro rata to the total number of Class A Shares held by such shareholder.
 Preemptive rights may be restricted or excluded by a resolution proposed by the Board and adopted by the General Meeting.
 The General Meeting may by resolution also designate the Board for a period not exceeding five years as the body authorized to restrict or exclude preemptive rights.
-Currently, the Board has been irrevocably authorized by the General Meeting to (i) issue Class A Shares and grant rights to subscribe for Class A Shares for a period of two years following October 27, 2022, up to 25% of the issued share capital calculated as of October 27, 2022, and (ii) issue Class A Shares and grant rights to subscribe for Class A Shares for a period of three years following December 21, 2022, up to 25% of the issued share capital calculated as of December 21, 2022 (each, an "Issuance Delegation").
+Currently, the Board has been irrevocably authorized by the General Meeting to (i) issue Class A Shares and grant rights to subscribe for Class A Shares for a period of 36 months from July 7, 2023 up to 10% of the issued share capital calculated as of July 7, 2023 up to 10% of the issued share capital calculated as of September 11, 2023 (each, an "Issuance Delegation").
 The Board is also irrevocably authorized by the General Meeting to limit or exclude preemptive rights with respect to any issuances conducted pursuant to either of the foregoing Issuance Delegations, which could cause existing shareholders to experience substantial dilution of their holdings.